faizan4devloper/band-landing-page/README.md

+Uncaught (in promise) DOMException: The play() request was interrupted because the media was removed from the document. https://goo.gl/LdLk22

 import React, { useState, useEffect, useRef } from "react";
 import { FontAwesomeIcon } from "@fortawesome/react-fontawesome";
 import { faArrowRight, faArrowLeft, faPlay, faPause } from "@fortawesome/free-solid-svg-icons";